CRMA Strategic Projects: what the EU auditors’ warning means for real project execution

 5. Are the assumptions strong enough for public and investor-facing scrutiny?

-This is where Top 5 disclosure deficiencies of NI 43-101 technical report becomes relevant beyond formal disclosure compliance.
-Weak assumptions, vague statements and incomplete technical logic can erode trust even when a project story sounds strategically attractive.
+This is where disclosure quality matters beyond formal compliance.
+Weak assumptions, vague statements, and incomplete technical logic can erode trust even when a project story sounds strategically attractive.
+For a related perspective, see our article on NI 43-101 disclosure deficiencies in technical reports.

 Why project maturity matters more than label value